droosma/blog/content/post/first-opentelemetry-exporter/index.md

 ## The exporter Code

-Now that we have a working custom collector, we can start working on our exporter.
-I started out by creating a new folder called `emptyexporter` in the root of my repository.
-In this folder I created a `go.mod` file, this file will tell Go that this is a module and will allow us to import the other modules needed.
-The basic `go.mod` file looks like this.
+Now that we've set up a working custom collector, it's time to dive into our exporter.
+I began by creating a new folder named `emptyexporter` in my repository's root.
+Inside this folder, I created a `go.mod` file.
+This file informs Go that we're dealing with a module and facilitates the import of other necessary modules.
+The foundational `go.mod` file is:

 ```go
 module github.com/droosma/emptyexporter